Walk 04 Around Burton

 a) Barn End on the Rake.
 Formerly an ale house dating from 1450.

 b) Church House.
 Timber-framed building later repaired with brickwork.

 c) Bishop Wilson’s Cottage.
 Of timber construction using a ship’s mast as one of the main beams.

 d) Burton Manor.
 Built by Richard Congreve in 1805 on site of old cottages and barns, rebuilt and extended by H. N. Gladstone, son of the Victorian Prime Minister.
-In 2019 the Manor is being converted to offices, but the gardens are open.
+In 2019 the Manor was converted to offices, but the gardens are open.

 e) Gladstone Village Hall.
 Built by H. N. Gladstone.